nus-ncl/CTFPro/web/README.md

 1. Tested on ubuntu 20.04 (but it should work with other version)
 2. Python 3.7 or greater
 3. Python Installer (PIP)
-4. Mysqlclient package for database integration
+4. Mysqlclient packages for database integration
 5. Database already running with correct name, user, password, IP and port listed in settings.py (If any setting is different, change in the listed file)

 ### Installation